reframejs/reframe/readme.md

 ## What is Reframe

-Reframe is web framework that helps you to quickly get started with a modern stack:
+Reframe is a web framework to quickly create a modern stack:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 Interactive Frontend (React)
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;